isomerpages/mse-zerowaste/_waste-streams/04-recycle-right.md

 collection_name: waste-streams
 ---

 ### 40% of what goes into recycling bins cannot be recycled.
-These include food and liquid waste, which contaminate other recyclables.
+This is because some people throw in items which are unsuitable for recycling.
+Others treat the blue bins as general waste bins and throw in food and liquids.
+This contaminates the items in the recycling bin and makes them unsuitable for recycling.
+The items then end up incinerated instead of recycled.

 -------------------